 Sore and cracked nipples are one of the most common reasons why some women give up on breastfeeding.
 Nipple sensitivity in the beginning (first week or two) is normal, your nipples need to become accustomed to the extra attention.
-Some Moms also experience a bit of pain for the first few minutes while breastfeeding, when baby latches on (this is normal).
+Some mothers also experience a bit of pain during the first few minutes while breastfeeding, when their babies latch on (this is normal).

 Should my baby continue to breastfeed, if my nipples are bleeding?

 The blood cannot do anything to the baby, even if the cut is infected, a mom can continue to breastfeed.

 Reasons why you may have Cracked Sore Nipples

 Engorgement.
 When the breasts are too full, the baby might struggle to achieve a good latch.

 The baby may have sucking problems that create a bad latch.
 An uncomfortable breastfeeding position can also cause a bad latch.
 The mother's nipple should be positioned far back towards the soft palate of her baby's mouth.